Learn · Real Estate · 7 min read

 | Mixed rural market (some log homes, mostly conventional) | Mix of log and conventional comps with construction-type adjustments |

-| Isolated log home in conventional suburban market | Conventional comps with significant construction-quality adjustment; cost approach may supplement |
+| Isolated log home in conventional suburban market | Conventional comps with significant construction-quality adjustment; cost approach may supplement, use the remaining economic life calculator to estimate depreciation |

-In active log home markets — Colorado mountain towns, the Smoky Mountains, the Adirondacks, the Pacific Northwest — appraisers develop log-home market expertise and can find adequate comparables within a reasonable distance and time frame.
+In active log home markets, Colorado mountain towns, the Smoky Mountains, the Adirondacks, the Pacific Northwest, appraisers develop log-home market expertise and can find adequate comparables within a reasonable distance and time frame.
 In thin markets, an appraiser may need to expand the search to 20 or 30 miles and go back 24 months, applying time and location adjustments.

-The premium for log construction — if any — is entirely market-dependent.
+The premium for log construction, if any, is entirely market-dependent.
 In some resort markets, log homes command 10–20% premiums over equivalent conventional homes.
 In suburban markets where log homes are oddities, there may be no premium at all and some marketability discount for the limited buyer pool.

 Log home vs log siding: why the distinction matters at appraisal time

 A genuine log home has structural log walls carrying the load of the structure.
-Log siding is a cosmetic product — typically 1.5- to 3-inch-thick milled boards applied over conventional stick-frame construction to achieve a log aesthetic.
+Log siding is a cosmetic product, typically 1.5- to 3-inch-thick milled boards applied over conventional stick-frame construction to achieve a log aesthetic.
 The difference affects:

-- Comparable selection — a log-sided conventional home is compared to other conventional homes with quality adjustments for the premium siding; not to true log homes
+- Comparable selection, a log-sided conventional home is compared to other conventional homes with quality adjustments for the premium siding; not to true log homes

-- Wall thickness and interior space — log-sided homes have near-standard interior dimensions; true log homes do not
+- Wall thickness and interior space, log-sided homes have near-standard interior dimensions; true log homes do not

-- Maintenance trajectory — log siding requires similar maintenance to wood siding; true log walls require chinking, staining, and periodic end-grain treatment
+- Maintenance trajectory, log siding requires similar maintenance to wood siding; true log walls require chinking, staining, and periodic end-grain treatment

-- Valuation premium — buyers willing to pay a premium for "log home" living may walk away when they learn it's log-sided framing; this affects marketability
+- Valuation premium, buyers willing to pay a premium for "log home" living may walk away when they learn it's log-sided framing; this affects marketability

 Listing agents sometimes describe log-sided homes as "log homes" in MLS descriptions.
-If an appraiser discovers the distinction during inspection, the comparable set and quality rating will shift accordingly — which can move value.
+If an appraiser discovers the distinction during inspection, the comparable set and quality rating will shift accordingly, which can move value.

 Financing a log home: what lenders look for